ipfs-inactive/blog/content/post/101-rust-ipfs-unixfs.md

 This post provides a review of what UnixFS is, and then for Rust developers we provide a detailed overfiew of the [`ipfs-unixfs`] crate and its usage.
-If you're not a Rust developer, or if you'd simply like to learn more about the HTTP APIs, we conclude with an oveview of the new `/cat` and `/get` endpoints.
+If you're not a Rust developer, or if you'd simply like to learn more about the HTTP APIs, we conclude with an overview of the new `/cat` and `/get` endpoints.

 [Rust IPFS]: https://github.com/rs-ipfs/rust-ipfs